 For more information, please visit www.visitnoosa.com.au.

-Do you have any suggestions to add to our list of ten top things to do in Noosa?
+Do you have any suggestions to add to our list of the best things to do in Noosa?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism and Events Queensland.
+Cover image: Tourism and Events Queensland.
 Additional images: Bigstock

 Marianne Diaz is a research scientist by day and a freelance travel writer by night!
 She has travelled to Sri Lanka to explore her children’s part-heritage, and enjoyed research trips to Japan, and Bloomington, Chicago and Boston in the USA.
 Marianne’s main travel goal is to get to the Italian Aeolian Islands to check out the other half of her children’s background.
 She also loves exploring history-laden Australian country towns.